 Responsibilities as an I-864 Sponsor:

 When you sign the affidavit of support, you accept legal responsibility for financially supporting the sponsored immigrant(s) generally until they become U.S. citizens or get credited with 40 quarters of work.
-Your obligation also ends if you or the person sponsored dies or if the person sponsored departs the United States and gives up permanent resident status by executing form I-407 at a US consulate.
+Your obligation also ends if you or the person sponsored dies or if the person sponsored departs the United States and gives up his permanent resident status by executing form I-407 at a US consulate.

 If the person you sponsored receives any “means-tested public benefits,” you may be held responsible for repaying the cost of those benefits to the agency that provided them.
 If you do not repay the debt, the agency can sue you in court to get the money owed.
 Any joint sponsors or household members whose income is used to meet the minimum income requirements are also legally responsible for financially supporting the sponsored immigrant.
 Be sure to read the Sponsor’s contract or statement on Form I-864 before signing.

-Where to get further information and immigration legal advice
+Be informed – where to get further information and immigration legal advice

 Be sure to read affidavit of support i 864 form instructions.
-For further information please see link below: